 The other obvious point the report makes is that the board had a duty, and we are talking about from 1998 through 2011, to have some kind of mechanism which would trigger a discussion of this kind of problem; and they didn't.
 The structure of the organizations under the board and under the university are described and discussed, but again, it is what was missing.
 There was no policy or procedure which allowed the board to be made aware of criminal activity performed on campus, and they had not provided for any check and balance on the decision making of Graham Spanier.

 Most painful is the report's manner in which it describes failings of the university officials and the board, and then recounts the abuse that occurred after the opportunity was not taken to stop Sandusky, at each stage.
 Officials sweep his conduct under the rug, and more reports of abuse.
 More sweeping, more abuse.
 Many of the young men suffered needlessly.
 Had only one of the highly paid, highly revered, and sophisticated self-preservationists among Spanier, Curley, Paterno, and Schultz used their authority to make it stop, fewer boys would have been harmed.

-If you have an injury or a loved one is injured or killed by another's actions in Pennsylvania feel free to contact Schmidt Kramer Injury Lawyers, based in Central Pennsylvania with offices in Harrisburg and Camp Hill, who can answer any questions you may have about your rights.
+If you have an injury or a loved one is injured or killed by another's actions in Pennsylvania feel free to contact a Pennsylvania personal injury lawyer at Schmidt Kramer.
+We are based in Central Pennsylvania in Harrisburg and can answer any questions you may have about your rights.